keyboard_arrow_up

 Roller Chain Coupling

-Roller chain couplings have radial sprocket hubs that are connected by a double-strand roller chain, which transmit the torque and compensate for the parallel, axial, and angular misalignments.
+Roller chain couplings use sprocket hubs connected by a double-strand roller chain to transmit torque and accommodate parallel, axial, and angular misalignments.

 Chute Conveyor

-Disc couplings contain single or multiple flexible steel discs bolted between flanges.
+Disc couplings utilize one or more flexible steel discs bolted between flanges to transmit motion.

 Types of Shaft Couplings

-Flexible shaft couplings are categorized according to their means of flexibility and their application into three main categories: mechanical flexible shaft couplings, elastomeric flexible shaft couplings, and metallic membrane flexible shaft couplings.
+Flexible shaft couplings are categorized by their flexibility and function into three main types: mechanical flexible shaft couplings, elastomeric flexible shaft couplings, and metallic membrane flexible shaft couplings.

 Mechanical Flexible Couplings